CaseyScott/taste-recipe/README.md

 ## Features left to implement
 If I had more time to spend on this project I would like to add:
+- pagination is a must for any web app like this.
 - home page images would link to there recipes.
 - up voting on favourite recipes.
 - user comments on the recipes so people have feedback.
-- delete function opens modal to confirm before hard delete.
+- delete function opens (are you sure?) modal to confirm before hard delete as currently delete is instint hard delete with out confirmation.
-- Recipes added by api
+- Recipes added by api, data scraping from open source (free) datasets.
 - A back button for Iphone users
-- pagination
+- drop down options to not sit infront of submit button on pop up modal.
+- more mobile friendly for viewing all recipes.
+- most popular recipes by views

 ## Wireframes
 [wireframe images](https://github.com/CaseyScott/taste-recipe/tree/master/static/img/wireframes)